 Despite the proposed low-precision PCU achieving $4\times$ the computational throughput than HBM-PIM, it still supports only GEMV operations.
 To further exploit data reuse opportunities inside the PCU, one can increase the activation tile size from $1\times4$ to $n\times4$ (where $n > 1$), and compute a $n\times4\times16$ GEMM tile.
 But this will increase the number of multipliers by $n\times$, leading to considerable area overhead.
 A direct workaround is also to reduce the weight size by $n\times$, resulting in a $n\times4\times(16/n)$ GEMM tile without the need for additional multipliers.
 Nevertheless, this approach causes severe under-utilization of the PIM bandwidth because of the inherent 256-bit column access granularity of HBM.

-Instead of adopting spatial data reuse as mentioned above, we introduce a novel optimization that exploits temporal data reuse inside the PCU.
-Our key insight is that the proposed low-precision PCU not only reduces the area, but also permits a higher operating frequency compared to the baseline HBM-PIM~\cite{samsung-pim} that uses \texttt{FP32} accumulators.
-Specifically, our evaluation (detailed in Section~\ref{sec:eval_method}) demonstrates that the PCU of \workname{} can reliably achieve $2\times$ higher frequency than that of HBM-PIM.
+Instead of adopting spatial data, we introduce a novel optimization that exploits temporal data reuse inside the PCU.
+Our key insight is that the proposed low-precision PCU not only reduces the area, but also permits a higher operating frequency compared to the baseline HBM-PIM~\cite{samsung-pim}.
+Specifically, our evaluation (detailed in Section~\ref{sec:eval_method}) demonstrates that the PCU of \workname{} can reliably achieve $2\times$ higher frequency than that of HBM-PIM using \texttt{FP32} accumulators.
 Given that HBM-PIM operates at a clock cycle of $t_{\text{CCD\_L}}$, which corresponds to 4 memory bus cycles, the proposed PCU can instead operate \workname{} at $t_{\text{CCD\_S}}$, which is typically a half of $t_{\text{CCD\_L}}$ across all HBM generations~\cite{hbm-jedec, hbm3-jedec, hbm4-jedec}.